 Overlapping on the Mantle

-The Modern Picture Rail
+The Traditional Hanging Picture Rail

-Whether you’re in a historic restored home or something more modern, everyone can make use of a picture rail.
+Whether you’re in a historic restored home or something more modern, everyone can make use of a traditional picture rail.
 Once installed you can swap and change your pictures around easily without damaging walls, perfect for the indecisive amongst us.

 The Picture Ledge